omdevteam/om/docs_src/docs/index.md

 ## What is OM?

-**OM** (**O**nDA **M**onitor) is a software tool for the the **development** of programs that can monitor X-ray imaging experiments in **real-time**.
-It is also a set of ready-to-use **monitoring programs**.
+**OM** (**O**nDA **M**onitor) is a framework for the development of programs that can **monitor** x-ray imaging **experiments** in **real-time**.
+It is also a set of ready-to-use monitoring programs.

-It is the spiritual successor of the **OnDA** project and it is maintained mostly by the same team of developers.
+It is the spiritual successor of the **OnDA Project** and it is maintained mostly by the same team of developers.

-OM provides users with a set of stable and efficient real-time monitors for the most common types of x-ray imaging experiments.
+OM offers a set of stable and efficient **real-time monitoring programs** for the most common types of x-ray imaging experiments.
 These **can be used immediately** without modifications or **can be easily adapted** to meet the users’ requirements.
 In addition, the project provides a set of modules that can be used to **easily develop** other monitoring programs, tailored to the characteristics of specific experiments.

-OM can process imaging data in the broadest sense: multidimensional and multiple-pixel data (for example, a diffraction pattern or a photoemission spectrum, but also an image coming from a camera or a microscope), and any kind of digital output from an instrument or sensor (for example, a temperature readout, beam and pulse energies, etc.).
+OM can process imaging data in the **broadest sense**: multidimensional pixel-based data (for example: diffraction patterns, photoemission spectrums, images from cameras, microscopes or x-ray detectors), but also any kind of digital output from an instrument or sensor (temperature readouts, beam and pulse energies, etc.).

-OM focuses on **scalability and portability**, in order to facilitate its adoption for a wide array of current and future instruments.
+OM focuses on **scalability and portability**, in order to facilitate its adoption for a wide array of facilities and instruments.
 It also strives for **stability and performance**.
-In order to achieve these goals, OM implements a multi-node parallelization paradigm using free and open-source libraries and protocols.
+To achieve these goals, OM processes data in a multi-node parallel environment, using free and open-source libraries and protocols.

-OM is written in Python.
-The use of the Python programming language, which is particularly suited to prototyping and rapid development, makes OM easy to modify and to adapt to the requirements of specific experiments.
+OM is written in **Python**.
+The use of the Python programming language, which is particularly suited to rapid development, makes OM **easy to modify** and to adapt to the requirements of specific experiments.

-OM also aims to keep the code base **simple and as small as possible**.
-The focus is on providing a core set of functions, while allowing the framework to be expanded with external software when possible, avoiding the need to reimplement already optimized algorithms.
+OM also aims to keep its code base **simple and as small**.
+The focus is on providing useful core functionality, while allowing the framework to be expanded with external software.
+The goal is to avoid the need to reimplement algorithms that are already optimized in other software packages.

 ## Recommended Citation